Implementing Risk-Based Maintenance (RbM) | Broken Down in Layman’s Terms

 2. Visualize With a Criticality Matrix

-A criticality matrix (this sounds super nerdy and complex, but it really isn’t) is simply a graph where the Probability of Failure is plotted on the X-axis (horizontally), and the Consequence of Failure is plotted on the Y-axis (vertically).
+A criticality matrix (this sounds super nerdy and complex, but it isn’t) is simply a graph where the Probability of Failure is plotted on the X-axis (horizontally), and the Consequence of Failure is plotted on the Y-axis (vertically).
 Like this:

 To show you how to create the graph we will break it down a bit with an example.